azmozaffari/StableDiffusion/README.md

 # Ads Generator

-The gole of this project is to give a sample image and replace the specific item with special brand item.
+The gole of this project is to generate ads by given few number of images of a specific brand.
+In this project, instead of describing the ad in text to generate the sample, we use a sample image and just replace the similar item with a brand item.

+I have used DreamBooth https://github.com/google/dreambooth to train a StableDiffusion model with few number of AppleWatch photos.

 Some samples are provided as below for apple watch.